GodModeArch/GodModeArch/README.md

-Aaron Zara
+# Aaron Zara

-Martenfield: AI visibility for proptech and CRE software | godmode.ph: Fractional CTO, Philippines | Built ren.ph I work on one problem from two directions: making structured data legible to language models.
-Martenfield measures whether AI answer engines cite a company at all.
+**Martenfield: AI visibility for proptech and CRE software | godmode.ph: Fractional CTO, Philippines | Built REN.PH**

+I work on one problem from two directions: making structured data legible to language models.
+Martenfield gets proptech companies cited by AI answer engines, starting with measuring where they stand.
 The Philippine data work publishes government records so any model can query them.

 ---

-Martenfield
+## Martenfield

-martenfield.com - AI visibility and citation for proptech and commercial real estate software companies.
-Measurement of whether answer engines name a company for the questions its buyers ask, then the technical and data work to change it.
+**[martenfield.com](https://martenfield.com)** - AI visibility and citation for proptech and commercial real estate software companies.

+Most of these companies hold the numbers their buyers ask about.
+Rents, comps, cap rates, cost benchmarks.
+Almost all of it sits behind an app login where no model can reach it.
+We measure where a company stands across five engines, then build the layer that makes their data readable and quotable: entity architecture, structured data, a publishing pipeline from their database, and presence on the sources models already cite.

 Receipts:

+- **[REN.PH](https://ren.ph)** - 56,400 citations in 39 days, roughly 1,400 a day, at 26% to 44% citation share on its highest-volume queries.
+Source: Bing Webmaster Tools, Microsoft Copilots and partners, 25 June to 2 August 2026.
+Google Search Console reports 622,000 generative AI impressions over 77 days to the same date.
+Cited by Google AI Overviews, ChatGPT and Perplexity on barangay and street-level queries, often as the only source.
-realestateseo.ph - ranked above Google's own AI Overview on "real estate seo philippines" 81 days after domain registration.
-No backlink campaign, no ad spend.
-Documented at godmode.ph. ren.ph - cited by ChatGPT into a US commercial real estate firm's answer in June 2026, producing inbound contact.
-A Philippine database surfaced to a buyer in a market it does not serve.
+- **[realestateseo.ph](https://realestateseo.ph)** - ranked above Google's own AI Overview on "real estate seo philippines" 81 days after domain registration, with no backlink campaign and no ad spend.
+Asked in August 2026 who does real estate AI search visibility in the Philippines, ChatGPT recommends it first.

 ---

-Live Systems
+## Live Systems

-ren.ph - 60,000+ verified Philippine real estate data nodes.
-Broker profiles, LTS verification, zonal value coverage across every barangay.
-Built solo. realestateseo.ph - entity-first build.
-Ranked #1 on "real estate seo" 73 days after domain registration. godmode.ph - Fractional CTO practice for the Philippine market.
-Whitepapers, case studies, contact. martenfield.com - AI visibility firm, proptech and CRE software, international.
+- **[REN.PH](https://ren.ph)** - Philippine real estate data infrastructure.
+234,337 zonal value rows, 25,264 broker records, 37,660 barangays, across 60,000+ structured pages.
+Built solo.
+- **[realestateseo.ph](https://realestateseo.ph)** - entity-first build.
+Ranked #1 on "real estate seo" 73 days after domain registration.
+- **[godmode.ph](https://godmode.ph)** - Fractional CTO practice for the Philippine market.
+Whitepapers, case studies, contact.
+- **[martenfield.com](https://martenfield.com)** - AI visibility firm, proptech and CRE software, international.

 ---

-MCP Servers (GodModeArch)
+## MCP Servers (GodModeArch)

 Public, free, read-only.
-All data sourced from official Philippine Government Agencies. psgc-mcp - Philippine Standard Geographic Code.
+All data sourced from official Philippine Government Agencies.

+- **[psgc-mcp](https://github.com/GodModeArch/psgc-mcp)** - Philippine Standard Geographic Code.
 42,000+ entities from barangay to region, with 2024 census population.
-Cloudflare Workers + KV. lts-mcp - DHSUD License to Sell verification for Philippine real estate projects. ph-financial-access-mcp - 587 BSP-supervised institutions, 37,834 financial access points, and coverage analytics with PSGC and 2024 Census population data. ph-holidays-mcp - Philippine national holidays from official presidential proclamations.
+Cloudflare Workers + KV.
+- **[lts-mcp](https://github.com/GodModeArch/lts-mcp)** - DHSUD License to Sell verification for Philippine real estate projects.
+- **[ph-financial-access-mcp](https://github.com/GodModeArch/ph-financial-access-mcp)** - 587 BSP-supervised institutions, 37,834 financial access points, and coverage analytics with PSGC and 2024 Census population data.
+- **[ph-holidays-mcp](https://github.com/GodModeArch/ph-holidays-mcp)** - Philippine national holidays from official presidential proclamations.
 Regular, special non-working, special working, and Islamic.
 Long weekend detection included.

-Four live, building toward 8 to 10.
+Four live, building toward 6 to 8.

-These and Martenfield are the same problem from opposite ends.
-One publishes structured data so models can read it.
-The other measures whether models cite a company's data at all.
+These and Martenfield are the same work in two markets.
+Here I publish structured data so any model can read it.
+There I do it for proptech companies whose data is locked inside their product.

 ---

-What I Do
+## What I Do

-AI visibility measurement.
-Multi-engine citation tracking, entity resolution, crawler access auditing, and the data publishing work that changes what models cite.
+- **AI visibility for proptech.** Multi-engine citation measurement, entity architecture, structured data, and publishing pipelines that turn a company's proprietary data into pages models cite.
 Through Martenfield.
-Fractional CTO.
-Technical strategy, architecture, and engineering leadership on a retained basis for SEA startups.
+- **Fractional CTO.** Technical strategy, architecture, and engineering leadership on a retained basis for SEA startups.
 Through godmode.ph.
-Agentic orchestration.
-Multi-agent pipelines for research, verification, and structured data generation.
+- **Agentic orchestration.** Multi-agent pipelines for research, verification, and structured data generation.
-Programmatic infrastructure.
-Schema-driven builds at scale. ren.ph is the proof of work.
+- **Programmatic infrastructure.** Schema-driven builds at scale. ren.ph is the proof of work.

 ---

-Technical Audit Trail
+## Technical Audit Trail

-ren-ph-changelog - Public build log for ren.ph.
+- **[ren-ph-changelog](https://github.com/GodModeArch/ren-ph-changelog)** - Public build log for ren.ph.
 Architecture decisions, data pipeline changes, schema evolution.

 ---

-Contact
+## Contact

-Proptech and CRE software, AI visibility: martenfield.com Philippine market, fractional CTO: godmode.ph/contact
+Proptech and CRE software, AI visibility: **[martenfield.com](https://martenfield.com)**

+Philippine market, fractional CTO: **[godmode.ph/contact](https://godmode.ph/contact)**